open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 Each event object must have an _eventType_, which is a string.
 Other parameters may be present depending on the eventType.
 The _parameters_ object is a dictionary of parameter objects with standard key names specific to the event-type.
 Some eventTypes support a 'bare' mode without any parameters.

-The _to_ section contains two parameters.
+The optional _to_ section contains two parameters.
 The first is a _speakerUri_ of the target recipient.
 The second is the _serviceUrl_ which is a valid URL of the assistant that the message is intended for.
 The _to_ section is optional.
 If it is present then it must contain a _ServiceUrl_ or a _speakerUri_ or both.
 If the _to_ section is not present then is can be assumed that the event is intended for all recipients of the envelope.

 The _to_ section also contains a _private_ boolean parameter which, when set to true, indicates that the event is only intended for the _to_ agent alone.
 If true then the event should not be copied by any intermediary agent to any other agents in a multi-participant conversation.
 If it is not defined it is assumed to be _false_ i.e. any message intented for another recipient can be copied to other participants in the conversation for context.
 If there is not a _to_section then the event is by default assumed to be public.

+        "events ": [
+          ...

+          {
+            "eventType":""revokeFloor",
+            "to": {
+              "speakerUri":"tag:agentBeingRevoked,2025:1234"
+            },
+            "parameters ": {
+              "reason" : "convener agent taking back the floor because @timedOut" }
+          }

+          ...
+        ]

+##### Figure 9B.
+Example of "reason" section containing a special token @timedOut.

+The optional _reason_ section is a string which can be used to convey the reason that the event is being sent.
+This text can contain natural language in any language but by convention special tokens can be included which have special meaning for the event.
+These are prefaced by an '@' sign, for example '@timedOut'.
+Special tokens cannot contain anything that could be considered to be a word break such as white space or punctuation.
+For clarity, a special token is defined as any substring in the _reason_ text that matches the  regular expression: `@[a-zA-Z0-9_]+`

+Figure 9B shows an example of this.

 #### 1.9 Event-Types